Malus × zumi

 Malus × zumi (or Malus zumi) is a naturally occurring hybrid species of crabapple in the family Rosaceae, native to Japan, and a garden escapee in the US state of Ohio.
-Its parents are Manchurian crab apple Malus mandshurica and Siebold's crabapple Malus sieboldii.
+Its parents are the Manchurian crab apple Malus mandshurica and Siebold's crabapple Malus sieboldii.
 It is used as a salttolerant rootstock for apples, Malus domestica, as it can survive NaCl concentrations up to 0.6%.
 A number of ornamental cultivars are available, including 'Golden Hornet' and 'Professor Sprenger'.